fan2/mkdocs/docs/blog/posts/elf/elf-layout.md

 The program headers table describes to the loader, in effect, how to *bring* the ELF binary into memory efficiently.

-Program headers *differ* from section headers in that, although they both describe the program’s layout, the program headers do so in a *mapping-centric* way, whereas the section headers do so in more *fine-grained* logical units.
+Program headers *differ* from section headers in that, although they both describe the program's layout, the program headers do so in a *mapping-centric* way, whereas the section headers do so in more *fine-grained* logical units.
 The program headers define a series of *`segments`*, each telling the kernel how to get the program off the ground in the first place.
-These segments specify how and where to load the ELF file’s data into *memory*, whether the program needs a runtime loader to bootstrap it, what the initial layout of the primary thread’s thread-localstorage should look like, and other kernel-relevant metadata such as whether the program should be given executable thread stacks.
+These segments specify how and where to load the ELF file's data into *memory*, whether the program needs a runtime loader to bootstrap it, what the initial layout of the primary thread's thread-localstorage should look like, and other kernel-relevant metadata such as whether the program should be given executable thread stacks.

 ### Segment Contents